KaiNet-X/Network/README.md

 As the successor to [KaiNet.SimpleNetwork](https://github.com/KaiNet-X/simple-network-library), this library is designed with performance in mind while still keeping networking simple.

 Net is designed to be highly extensible, containing base classes for a server, client, channels, and messages.
 The out-of-the-box implementation uses socket communication to send "messages" which encapsulate data, and the default client/server are able to transmit objects using this message protocol.
 Your program is notified via the OnObjectReceived/OnClientObjectReceived events.

-The default implementations also have the ability to send raw UDP data (doesn't use the message protocol) via channels.
+Channels allow you to open parallel connections to a host to send raw byte data.
+The two built-in channels use Tcp and Udp respectively.

 Click [here](https://github.com/KaiNet-X/Network/blob/master/gettingStarted.md) to get started.

 Want to donate?
 [Buy me a coffee!](https://www.buymeacoffee.com/kainet)

-In order to simplify the documentation process, I have been working with xml comments and generated md.
-The old docs will still be available, but note that they won't be getting updated for now.
+~~For version 2 of the library, In order to simplify the documentation process, I have been working with xml comments and generated md.
+The old docs will still be available, but note that they won't be getting updated for now.~~

+The version 2 docs are listed below, however the V3 docs are in progress and will be replacing the V1 docs.

 <table>
 <tbody>